WhirligigGirl/2W2PJ/README.md

 Yes, Scatterer and EVE are *REQUIRED*.
 They are not merely supported, they are required for the mod to work.

+# MOD COMPATIBILITY:
+* Custom Barn Kit: Patch available that improves capability of Tier 1 and Tier 2 buildings, adds Tier 1.5 and 2.5 upgrades.

 # CREDITS:
 * Luna/Gregrox: Project coordinator.
 System layout planner.
 Ilio Phosphol, Ilio Vespol, Somna, Pyri, Dord, Armstrong, Buzz, Desmet, Weegletoss, Lu, and Zhandar.
 * SnailsAttack: Ollo, Soval, Fourcroy, Conscience, Fish, Raft, Quank, Ogoquo, Tobalk, Turtlestar, Hidalgo, Pi, Hadfield